hdodov/yan-format/README.md

 { "text": "back \\ slash new line" }
 ```

 The reason for that is, again, to allow authors to care less about parsing.
-If a backslash appears at the end of a line, it's most likely intentional.
-If it appears in the middle of a line, it probably isn't.
+After all, if a backslash appears at the end of a line, it's most likely intentional.
+If it appears in the middle of a line, it probably isn't and is just part of the content.

 Note that a double backslash at the end of a line essentially results in a single backslash and no newline: